Anshuydv55/Age-Gender-Detector/README.md

 # Age-Gender-Detector
-Simple age and Gender Detector
+Simple age and Gender Detector using machine learing